 The Eruptions of Eyjafjallajökull Volcano

 Halting air traffic across Europe in 2010, Eyjafjallajökull's volcanic eruption became Iceland's most famous volcano.
 The ash cloud stranded tens of thousands of air travellers for days, and ash rained down on farms and villages surrounding the volcano.
-But 2010 was the first year Eyjafjallajökull erupted; it has happened four times since Iceland's settlement.
+But 2010 was not the first time Eyjafjallajökull erupted; it has happened four times since Iceland's settlement.

 What Type of Volcano is Eyjafjallajökull?